LoganTHarvell/LoganTHarvell.github.io/_posts/2020-05-29-fiea-game-engine.md

 As of May 2020, I have begun work on a rendering abstraction layer for the engine with the intention of enabling support for multiple rendering API.
 The abstraction layer will act as an interface for rendering functionality that could then be implemented by any rendering API, i.e. OpenGL, Vulkan, DirectX11, DirectX12, and Metal, as needed to best support the developed application and it's target platforms.
 You can read more about this in the weekly developer diary blog series starting with the first post [here](/rendering-abstraction-dev-diary-1).

 ## Overview

+If you would like to view the overview presentation slides for the Fiea Game Engine, click <a href="/assets/files/FieaGameEngineOverview.pdf" target="_blank">here</a>.

+{% include youTube.html id=page.youTubeIdOverview %}

 ### Core